Ronalds Gonzalez

 Bio

-Dr. Gonzalez leads a dynamic research group (go.ncsu.edu/ConEcSus) that collaborates closely with both companies and federal agencies to accelerate the industrial adoption of emerging and disruptive sustainable technologies and materials.
-As part of his commitment to promoting sustainable practices, Dr. Gonzalez recently founded the Sustainable and Alternative Fibers Initiative (SAFI), a university-industry research consortium supported by over 20 companies (go.ncsu.edu/SAFI).
-SAFI aims to advance responsible sourcing, development, and use of sustainable fibers to combat climate change.
-Dr. Gonzalez’s research portfolio is impressive, with a total value of over 10 million dollars.
+Leading a dynamic research group at NC State University (Conversion Economics & Sustainability – ConEcSus), Dr. Gonzalez works with companies and federal agencies to accelerate the industrial adoption of emerging and sustainable technologies and materials.
+He co-founded the Sustainable and Alternative Fibers Initiative (SAFI), a consortium supported by 30 companies (go.ncsu.edu/SAFI), dedicated to promoting responsible sourcing and development of sustainable fibers to combat climate change.
+Dr. Gonzalez’s research portfolio is valued at over $16 million.

 Industrial Experience

-With over 15 years of industry experience, Dr. Gonzalez brings a wealth of knowledge to his role at NC State University.
-Prior to joining the NC State University, he held leadership positions such as Corporate Controller of Manufacturing and Logistics for North, Central, and South America at SCA (Essity, the largest global hygiene tissue producer), and Controller of Fiber and Pulp Divisions at Smurfit Kappa Carton de Venezuela.
-In addition to his industry expertise, Dr. Gonzalez has also provided consultation services for various entities around the world, including the United States International Trade Commission, International Paper, Domtar, Greenwood Resources, Proteak, Essity, Simply Human, and Evolution Resources, among others.
+With over 15 years of industry experience, Dr. Gonzalez has held leadership positions such as Corporate Controller of Manufacturing and Logistics for the Americas at SCA (Essity) and Controller of Fiber and Pulp Divisions at Smurfit Kappa Carton de Venezuela.
+His extensive consulting experience includes working with the United States International Trade Commission, International Paper, Domtar, Greenwood Resources, Proteak, Essity, Simply Human, and Evolution Resources, Smurfit Kappa among others.

 Education

-Master, Marketing Forest Products, NC State University, USA
+- Master in Marketing Forest Products: NC State University, USA

-Ph.D., Supply Chain & Conversion Economics, NC State University, USA
+- Ph.D. in Supply Chain & Conversion Economics: NC State University, USA

-Certification, Value Creation Forest Products & Consumer Goods, Stockholm School of Economics, Sweden
+- Certification in Value Creation Forest Products & Consumer Goods: Stockholm School of Economics, Sweden

 Area(s) of Expertise